Archdiocese of Catania: Under the Arabs and the Normans

+Volcano and earthquakes

 On 11 March 1669 a major fissure opened up on the southeast side of Mt.
 Etna, some ten miles from Catania, and sent lava in the direction of the city.
 The stream passed along the walls of the city and reached the sea, but at the beginning of May fresh supplies of lava overtopped the walls of Catania and destroyed the monastery of the Benedictines.
-The vinyards of the Jesuits, who staffed a college in Catania, were also destroyed.
+The vineyards of the Jesuits, who staffed a college in Catania, were also destroyed.
 By mid-May three quarters of Catania was surrounded by lava, and several streams entered the city.
 Fourteen towns and villages between the volcano and Catania were obliterated, leaving only the tower of a ruined church visible.